 MSA SC 3520-13732

 "'Oh, yes! we know you Mr. Roberts,' they answered, 'and we voted for you, but that is another matter, and we do not need any protection.'
 'Yes you do.
 Before tomorrow's sun will set you will regret this.
 For heaven's sake, gentlemen consider your action.
 You know as well as I do that if you take that negro and kill him you are committing murder.'
 'That is all very well', one of them spoke up, 'we have our wives and daughters to protect.'
-I grant that [he] answered, 'but the very thing you are about punishing this negro for is what you are doing-- violating the law, taking into your own hands the supreme authority vested only in the courts.'"The men let Roberts pass, but regardless to his pleading they continued with their intentions.9 Several officers followed the lynchers' trail.
+I grant that [he] answered, 'but the very thing you are about punishing this negro for is what you are doing-- violating the law, taking into your own hands the supreme authority vested only in the courts.'"The men let Roberts pass, but regardless of his pleading they continued with their intentions.9 Several officers followed the lynchers' trail.
 Several newspaper articles condemned the lynching of Townshend Cook.
-Papers such as The Sun and The Democratic Advocate called the lynching a murder and an injustice.
-They called for citizens to let the courts do their job instead of taking the law into thier own hands.
-However, there were no official reports found speaking on the reaction of the state of Maryland or of Carroll County.
-Neither officially condemned or apologized for the lynching.
-There was also no investigation into who was responsible for the lynching.
+Papers such as the Baltimore Sun and The Democratic Advocate called the lynching a murder and an injustice.
+They called for citizens to let the courts do their job instead of taking the law into their own hands.
+However, there were no official reports found documenting the reaction of the State of Maryland or of Carroll County.
+Neither entity officially condemned or apologized for the lynching.
+There was also no investigation into who was responsible for Cook's murder.

 Link to Lynching Profile Questionnaire